kenji4569/docker-vagrantfiles/README.md

 $ vagrant reload
 ```

-(If you got any shared folder probelms, please retry the above command.)
+(If you got any shared folder problems, please retry the above command.)

 For Mac users, please install the following plugin for file notification: